wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 abort each other during write set acquisition; and (2) Two lock holding transactions write into each other's read set and then abort during validation.
 The first case is easy to resolve, as we can add an exponential backup as negative feedback.
 The second case is itself very rare, and can also be solved by backoffs.
-Overall, the base system presented
+Overall, the base system presented in the paper is resistence to livelocks while being able to maintain a high throughput.